bigcommerce/docs/README.md

 - [Contributing to Other Projects](/CONTRIBUTING.md#contributing-to-other-projects)

 ### 👉 To discuss something:
 - Please [start a Discussion here](https://github.com/bigcommerce/docs/discussions).
-Our Documentation team monitors GitHub Discussions regularly.
+Our DevDocs team monitors GitHub Discussions regularly.

 ### 👉 To report a bug or an issue you've encountered
 - Please [open a new Issue here](https://github.com/bigcommerce/docs/issues).
-Our Documentation team monitors GitHub Issues regularly.
+Our DevDocs team monitors GitHub Issues regularly.

 <br/>

-*For more information, please see our [Contribution guide](CONTRIBUTING.md) and [Code of conduct](CODE_OF_CONDUCT.md).*
+*For more information, please see our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of conduct](./CODE_OF_CONDUCT.md).*

 ---